amandamigliorini/NewsApp/README.md

 This is my first mobile application using React.
 It is a news app and it is using the Data.io API to fetch the news.
 Here some description about the application:

       ✔️The app has a landing/welcome page and there is a button that opens the home screen.
       ✔️On the Home Screen we have a search bar and button, a carrousel with breaking news and a news trending list.
       ✔️The menu shows the Home, Discover and Bookmarks Screens.
       ✔️The Discover Screen allows the user to search using a search bar and choosing between categories and countries.
-   The bookmarks screen shows the bookmarked news.
+      ✔️The bookmarks screen shows the bookmarked news.
 It is using Async Storage.

 My purpose was learn about mobile development and meet some requirements.
 Here is some of the requirements I fulfilled:

       ✔️Have at least one screen
       ✔️Be interactive with the user (e.g. responds to inputs by displaying appropriate outputs) ✔️Incorporate two or more screens

 [Software Demo Video](https://youtu.be/IFtQHV2CgYA)